Srdjan-V/LocalGitDependency/README.md

 }
 ```

-By default, this will use java's default configuration, `implementation`.
+By default, the plugin will use java's default configuration, `implementation`.
 If you want you can specify it yourself

 ```
 localGitDependency {